deejema/chatroom-firebase/README.md

 Simple Chatroom using Angular and Firebase

+Be sure to check firebase database key is entered in \src\environments\firebase.config.ts

 ng build to build project

 firebase init to host project

 -When asked what folder to set it to, set to dist (where build is accessed)